Scrubbing Up: Is anonymous sexual health care being damaged?

 Thanks to current UK legislation, this isn't a problem you would have when accessing NHS sexual health or Genitourinary Medicine (GUM) clinics.
 This is because they assign unique identification numbers to attendees which are entirely separated from general medical records and NHS numbers.

 An oversight in the recent Health and Social Care Act is set to alter this status quo, however, and remove the requirement for STI Clinics to hold their data on separate stand alone systems.

 The clinics may then be expected to use the standard general NHS number.
 This will have the effect of notifying your GP, and any other NHS care providers you may consult in the future, of your STI history, diagnoses and treatments.

-The NHS already has very strict confidentiality rules, and our concern is not that these will be broken by the people caring for you, but that the legislation no longer exists to enable you to choose a service whereby your records remain anonymous and confidential.'No need'
+The NHS already has very strict confidentiality rules, and our concern is not that these will be broken by the people caring for you, but that the legislation no longer exists to enable you to choose a service whereby your records remain anonymous and confidential.

 Many STIs can be diagnosed and treated on a single visit and will not require medical care.

 In our view there is no need for such cases to be recorded in full view of family doctors.